ernesto-elsaesser/txt2map/README.md

 The servers for spaCy and Illinois NET are located in the [ner-server](ner-server) directory.
 Illinois NET is part of the CogComp NLP suite and thus the server is called CogComp.

-The UI server as well as the two local NER servers come with Dockerfiles ([UI Server](Dockerfile), [spaCy NER Server](ner-server/spacy/Dockerfile), [CogComp NER Server](ner-server/cogcomp/Dockerfile)) for simple distribution.
+The UI server as well as the two stand-alone NER servers come with Dockerfiles ([UI](Dockerfile), [spaCy](ner-server/spacy/Dockerfile), [CogComp](ner-server/cogcomp/Dockerfile)) for simple distribution.

 The components that the UI server uses internally are structured as Python modules and can be used directly from code.
 The `annotaton` module contains the basic document model used for annotation throughout the system as well as processing pipelines.
 The `geoparser` module contains the geoparsing logic (everything after the NER step).
 The `evaluation` module contains code for corpus evaluation (used for the thesis, see below).
 The `ui-server` contains the actual web server.

-The `run-xxx.sh` scripts in the root directory allow simple building and running of the three Docker containers.
+The `run-docker-xxx.sh` scripts in the root directory allow simple building and running of the three Docker containers.

 ## OSM Data

 The geoparser dynamically loads substantial amounts of data from OSM.
 For every detected local cluster (usually city names), the parser will load any OSM element - nodes, ways and relations - within a radius of ~15km that has a name tag (distance configurable).
 The data is cached in local SQLite databases to avoid redundant loads.
 The size of these databases ranges from a few KB to ~20MB per cluster depending on the urban density of the requested area.
 Therefore the initial laod of a cluster can take some time.
 The system uses the [Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API) to retrieve OSM data.
-The [Overpass QL](https://wiki.openstreetmap.org/wiki/Overpass_API/Overpass_QL) template can be found [here](geoparser/osm.py#L93).
+The [Overpass QL](https://wiki.openstreetmap.org/wiki/Overpass_API/Overpass_QL) template can be found [here](geoparser/osm.py#L84).

 ## Evaluation